AIkursat/Intership-Project/README.md

 # vue-app

 This repository contains vue.js part of the my Internship project.
+It helps us using CRUD operations for client part.

 ## Project setup
 ```